RedisLabs/redislabs-docs/content/rs/clusters/monitoring/uptrace-integration.md

 Because installing OpenTelemetry Collector and Uptrace can take some time, you can use the [docker-compose](https://github.com/uptrace/uptrace/tree/master/example/redis-enterprise) example that also comes with Redis Enterprise cluster and AlertManager.

-But you can also install OpenTelemetry and Uptrace from scratch using the following guides:
+You can also install OpenTelemetry and Uptrace from scratch using the following guides:

 - [Getting started with OpenTelemetry Collector](https://uptrace.dev/opentelemetry/collector.html)
 - [Getting started with Uptrace](https://uptrace.dev/get/install.html)